chr1stiani/konfucianismus-zsv-web/README.md

-Horribly written, but functional web (on 2560x1600 sizes of monitor)
+Horribly written, but functional web (on 2560x1600 viewport)